Navigate to the Alldogboots.com homepage

 How To Fit a Dachshund With Dog Boots

 Because of their short legs and fat feet, Dachshunds are not an easy breed to fit for boots, as you may already know if you have previously tried!
 Unfortunately wiener dog owners may be limited in choices due to the heights of various boots but we certainly do have some great choices!
 The sock shape booties may be the easiest to work with as they are the most flexible (cuffs can fold down).
-The easiest way to measure is by having your dog stand on a piece of paper.
-Mark the front of the paw at the toenail and then the back of the paw for the length measurement.
-Measure the distance between the lines.
-Do the same on the left and right sides of the paw for the width measurement.
-It is best NOT to trace around the paw as that typically increases both the length and width measurements.
+The easiest way to measure is to have your dog stand on a blank piece of paper.
+Draw a straight line at the front & back of the paw, making sure to include the toenails.
+Measure between the lines to find the length.
+Draw a straight line along the left & right edges of the paw.
+Measure the widest part between the lines to find the width.

 Dachshund Dog Boot Photos & Video